dterracino/essentials-vs/docs/index.md

     - ![Restart Visual Studio (menu)][restart-vs-menu]
 - **Context Menu**
     - right-click in any code window
-    - click on *Yann's Essentials* in the context menu
+    - click on *VS Essentials* in the context menu
     - click on *Cancel Build*
     - ![Restart Visual Studio (context)][restart-vs-context]